pgamer78/btt-recorder-docs/docs/appendices.rst

  * PDF - view the file here: (https://github.com/WycliffeAssociates/btt-recorder-docs/blob/master/appendix/BTTRecorder_User_Setup_1.4.pdf)

 **Starting a New Project using the Recording Section 1.4.x** -

-NOTE: Starting a new project from the recording section can only be done if there are no other projects started.
+ * **NOTE**: Starting a new project from the recording section can only be done if there are no other projects started.
  * Power Point - use the 'download' button to download from here: (https://github.com/WycliffeAssociates/btt-recorder-docs/blob/master/appendix/BTTRecorder_Starting_a_New_Project_Record_Section_v1.4.x.pptx)
  * PDF - view the file here: (https://github.com/WycliffeAssociates/btt-recorder-docs/blob/master/appendix/BTTRecorder_Starting_a_New_Project_Record_Section_v1.4.x.pdf)